chaos-dotcom/ProjectZeus/README.md

 ### Hosts Tab
 *   Add new hosts by providing an Alias, Username, Hostname/IP, and an optional Port.
-*   The "SSH Setup" button attempts to copy the WebSync TS server's `~/.ssh/websync_id_rsa.pub` key to the target host using the provided password (via `sshpass`).
+*   The "SSH Setup" button attempts to copy the Project Zeus server's `~/.ssh/websync_id_rsa.pub` key to the target host using the provided password (via `sshpass`).
 This key is then used for subsequent SSH operations like scanning and rsync.
-If the `websync_id_rsa` key pair doesn't exist on the WebSync TS server, it will be generated.
+If the `websync_id_rsa` key pair doesn't exist on the Project Zeus server, it will be generated.
 *   Edit or delete existing host configurations.

 ### Tasks Tab